andyjagoe/ipfs-devgrants/open-grants/open-proposal-web3-analytics.md

 But, like blockchain data, it’s difficult to get insights from and build dashboards with a raw data format.
 You need a way to load it into traditional datastores for processing.

 To address this, I’ve created an [indexer](https://github.com/andyjagoe/airbyte-connectors-esm/tree/main/sources/web3analytics-source) for the data.
-It's an automated pipeline that uses the [Airbyte](https://airbyte.com/) open source ELT platform and pushes normalized data directly into Postgres and S3.
+It's an automated pipeline that uses the [Airbyte](https://airbyte.com/) open source ELT platform and pushes normalized data directly to an S3 data lake.
 Our source connector continuously monitors the blockchain and Ceramic for new apps, users and data for indexing.

 For now, data is stored in an S3 data lake in [Apache Parquet](https://databricks.com/glossary/what-is-parquet) format and accessed via [AWS Athena](https://aws.amazon.com/athena/).
 [Apache Spark](https://spark.apache.org/) also supports S3 data lakes in parquet format and is another option for us as we scale.
 Once Ceramic's GraphQL interface has robust indexing and sufficient performance to support analytics queries, we will pull data directly from Ceramic instead of using S3.